 London Charing Cross and Waterloo East to close for 22 days

-From Sunday 26 July to Sunday 16 August 2026, London Charing Cross and Waterloo East stations will close for 22 days to allow the South Eastern Railway to complete a once-in-a-generation £20 million programme of essential engineering work to keep the railway safe and reliable.
+From Sunday 26 July to Sunday 16 August 2026, London Charing Cross and Waterloo East stations will close for 22 days to allow the South Eastern Railway to complete a once-in-a-generation £20 million programme of track, platform and structures upgrades.

 How will this work affect me?